Johnson Aguiyi-Ironsi

-Johnson Thomas Umunnakwe Aguiyi-Ironsi GCFR MVO MBE (3 March 1924 – 29 July 1966) was a Nigerian military officer who was the first military head of state of Nigeria.
-He seized power during the ensuing chaos after the 15 January 1966 military coup, which decapitated the country's leadership.
+Johnson Thomas Umunnakwe Aguiyi-Ironsi GCFR MVO MBE (3 March 1924 – 29 July 1966) was a Nigerian military officer who served as the first military dictator and head of state of Nigeria.
+He seized power during the ensuing chaos after the 15 January 1966 military coup.
+Ironsi ruled from 16 January, until his assassination on 29 July 1966 during the July counter-coup.
+He was assassinated by a group of military officers from the Northern Region led by Murtala Mohammed.

-He ruled from 16 January 1966 until his assassination by a group of mutinous Northern Nigerian officers and men who were led by Major Murtala Mohammed and included Captain Theophilus Danjuma, Lieutenant Muhammadu Buhari, Lieutenant Ibrahim Babangida and Lieutenant Sani Abacha in a revolt against his government in what was popularly called the July counter-coup.

 Early life

-Thomas Umunnakwe Aguiyi-Ironsi was born into the family of Mazi (Mr.) Ezeugo Aguiyi on the 3rd of March 1924, in Ibeku, Umuahia, Noé in Abia State, Nigeria.
-At the age of eight, he went to live with his older sister, Anyamma, who was married to Theophilius Johnson, a Sierra Leonean diplomat working in Umuahia.
-Aguiyi-Ironsi subsequently took the last name of his brother-in-law as his first name in admiration of Mr. Johnson for the father-figure role that he played in his life.
+Aguiyi-Ironsi was born on 3 March 1924 in Ibeku, Umuahia, British Nigeria to Igbo Catholics.
+His father was Ezeugo Aguiyi.He took the last name of his brother-in-law as his first name in admiration of Mr. Johnson for the father-figure role that he played in his life.

 Aguiyi-Ironsi had his primary and secondary school education in Umuahia and Kano, respectively.
-At the age of 18, he joined the Nigeria Regiment against the wishes of his sister.
+At the age of 18, he joined the Nigeria Regiment against the wishes of his sister, Anyamma.